Bonus Tax Calculator Australia 2025-26

 The "bonus tax" myth — debunked

 One of the most common tax misconceptions in Australia is that bonuses are taxed at a higher rate.
 They're not.
 The ATO does not have a separate tax rate for bonuses.
 Your bonus is simply added to your annual income and taxed at your marginal rate — the same rate that applies to every other dollar you earn.
+To see how your bonus adds to your income tax, try the income tax calculator with your total salary plus bonus.

 So why does it look like your bonus was heavily taxed?
 The answer is employer withholding.